binli2020/aws-bootcamp-cruddur-2023/journal/w3/verify_jwt_server_side.md

-# How JWT is verified in the server side
+# Verify Cognito JWT in a Flask Application

+(This content is included in [my blog](https://binli.hashnode.dev/verify-cognito-jwt-in-a-flask-application))

+Send Cognito JWT from React client side and verify it on the Flask Server Side

-# Send the JWT in header in API request
+# Send the Cognito JWT in header in API request

-The JWT is stored in the browser's local storage during signning in.
+The JWT is stored in the browser's local storage during sign-in.

 ```js
 Auth.signIn(email, password)